lydtechconsulting/kafka-sasl-plain/README.md

 The tests demonstrate sending events to an embedded in-memory Kafka that are consumed by the application, resulting in outbound events being published.

+SASL is disabled for the integration tests (in `src/test/resources/application-test.yml` config `kafka.sasl.enabled: false`.
+This is because these tests uses the embedded Kafka broker which does not support SASL.

 ## Component Tests

 ### Overview

 The tests demonstrate sending events to a dockerised Kafka that are consumed by the dockerised application, resulting in outbound events being published.

+SASL PLAIN authentication is enabled in the Component Test Framework, via the `maven-surefire-plugin` `component` plugin configuration.  `kafka.sasl.plain.enabled` is set to `true`.
+This requires that consumers and producers connecting to Kafka authenticate using SASL PLAIN.
+This applies to both the application and the test consumers and producers.

 For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework